-- that your document has been signed by an authorised official.
+- has been signed by an authorised official.

-2. You must then get a cover letter from the Judicial Service which confirms that the notary public’s signature is authentic.
+Get a cover note from the Judicial Service.
+This cover note confirms that the notary public’s signature is authentic.

-3. Finally, you must have the cover letter legalised by the Ghanaian Ministry of Foreign Affairs
+Finally, have the cover note legalised by the Ghanaian Ministry of Foreign Affairs.

-After your document has been legalised by the Ghanaian authorities, you can use it in the Kingdom of the Netherlands.
+Once your document has been legalised it is fit for use in the Netherlands.

 Verification of your document in the Netherlands